These infrastructure projects do not all have to be state-funded, but also can be locally funded.

 Loyyd Center Food Carts - The square that is on 12th and broadway could be remodeled for food carts.
 The green represents where food carts could be, if the flower beds were removed.
 The blue could be a patio for tables, right now it is a small street which would have to be leveled with cement.
 The pink could either be more food carts or a space for a small farmers market.

 Transportation for Baseball Stadium - Several improvements to increase transportation methods to new mlb baseball stadium can be created.
 Special max lines that run to stadium can be created, such as making the green line go all the way to stadium, having a blueline from the east go to the stadium instead of hillsboro.
 New freeway exits and entrances can also be added near stadium.
 The pink represents a new exit in the first picture, the orange the road that leads to the stadium.
-The pink represents new entrances on the second picture.
+The pink represents a new entrance on the second picture.
+Both of these especially help people on the westside (beaverton) get to and from stadium